 Open access and copyright

 As a signatory of the Berlin Declaration, opens an external URL in a new window, TU Wien supports open access to academic knowledge.
-In line with TU Wien's open access policy, opens a file in a new window, an extensive portfolio of services and infrastructures has been established at TU Wien Bibliothek for the implementation and promotion of open access.
+In line with the TU Wien open access policy, opens an external URL in a new window, an extensive portfolio of services and infrastructures has been established at TU Wien Bibliothek for the implementation and promotion of open access.

 Open access includes a range of benefits: Rights of use usually remain with the authors, publications can be distributed more swiftly and the use of Creative Commons licences, opens an external URL in a new window ensures publications can then be used in compliance with the applicable legislation; this in turn facilitates cross-disciplinary and international collaboration.
 Academically sound information can be accessed around the world, free of charge.